-Generally, if you have signed a Master Promissory Note (MPN) during the 2000-2001 academic year or any year thereafter, you are no longer required to sign a promissory note every year at Ohio State for a Federal Direct Subsidized or Unsubsidized Loan.
+Generally, if you have a valid Master Promissory Note (MPN) on file with the federal government, you are no longer required to sign a promissory note every year at Ohio State for a Federal Direct Subsidized or Unsubsidized Loan.
 However, you will still need to accept your loans on your Student Center, accessible via Buckeye Link, before funds can be disbursed.
 You may accept the full awarded amount, accept less, or decline each loan.

 If you are a first-time Federal Direct Subsidized or Unsubsidized Loan borrower, an electronic MPN and an online entrance counseling session are required.

 If you are new to Ohio State and have borrowed Federal Direct or Federal Family Education (FFEL) Loans previously from other institutions, please check the To Do list on the financial aid page on your Student Center, accessible via Buckeye Link, to see whether a MPN is still required.